-For the planned survey, the seismic source array will be deployed in the following forms: Zero Offset VSPdeployed from a drilling rig at or near the borehole, with the seismic receivers (i.e., geophones) deployed in the borehole on wireline at specified depth intervals; Offset VSP-in a fixed position deployed from a supply vessel on an offset position; and Salt Proximity VSP-reflection surveys to help define a salt-sediment interface near a wellbore by using a source on top of a salt dome away from the drilling rig.
-All source assemblages will be stationary.
+For the planned survey, the seismic source array will be deployed in one of the following forms: Zero Offset VSPdeployed from a drilling rig at or near the borehole, with the seismic receivers (i.e., geophones) deployed in the borehole on wireline at specified depth intervals; Offset VSP-in a fixed position deployed from a supply vessel on an offset position; Walkaway VSPattached to a line, or a series of lines, towed by a supply vessel; or Checkshots-similar to Zero Offset VSP, typically hung from a platform and a sensor placed at a few depths in the well, where only the first energy arrival is recorded.
 The coil survey pattern in the model was assumed to cover approximately 144 kilometers squared (km2) per day (compared with approximately 795 km2, 199 km2, and 845 km2 per day for the 2D, 3D NAZ, and 3D WAZ survey patterns, respectively).
-Among the different parameters of the modeled survey patterns (e.g., area covered, line spacing, number of sources, shot interval, total simulated pulses), NMFS considers area covered per day to be most influential on daily modeled exposures exceeding Level B harassment criteria.
-Because Chevron's planned survey is expected to cover no additional area as a stationary source, the coil proxy is most representative of the effort planned by Chevron in terms of predicted Level B harassment.
+Among the different parameters of the modeled survey patterns (e.g., area covered, line spacing, number of sources, shot interval, total simulated pulses), NMFS considers area covered per day to be most influential on daily modeled exposures exceeding